 If you suspect that you’re the victim of a money transfer scam:

-Call the police.
-File a police report for the amount you’ve been defrauded.
+Call your local police.
+File a police report at the nearest National Bureau of Investigation (NBI) office for the amount you’ve been defrauded.

 Frequently asked questions

 No, don’t engage.
 You might be tempted to play sleuth, but report them instead.
 Keep in mind that most smart scammers have taken precautions by making themselves untraceable.